 The Best Cut of Steak for Campfire Cooking

-The best steak for cooking on a campfire depends on whether you’re using cast iron or cooking directly on a grill.
-A thick bone-in ribeye is the best choice grilling directly on an open fire while a thick sirloin is best for cast iron.
-If you’re a fan of flat iron steak, use the pan versus the grill on the fire.
+As a general rule, the best steak for cooking on a campfire is a thick bone-in ribeye if you are cooking on a grill right over an open fire.
+If using cast iron, the best steak for camp cooking is going to be a thick sirloin.
+If you’re a fan of flat iron steak, use the pan versus the grill on a fire.

 These are generally the best cuts of steak for campfire cooking.
 If in doubt, go with a thick piece of ribeye with the bone still in.
 That’s the best steak cut for your campfire direct on the grill and is still right up there with thick sirloins for cast iron butter pan frying, as well.